Friday, October 13, 2023

 Babs looks gorgeous (of course), but may be working a bit too hard at that acting stuff…

 I was shocked when some character mentioned being in London.
-I don't think I've ever seen
+I don't think I've

-SEVEN SAMURAI…
+ARABIA and THE SEVEN SAMURAI…

 Robert Flemyng is really sweating his way through that acting himself…

-Never ceases to amaze me how a single match can illuminate an entire wing of the old
+Never ceases to amaze me how a single match can illuminate an entire wing of the

-dump…
+old dump…

 Flemyng's fake sideburns do provide occasional amusement.
 So that's something…

-This is muy Gothicky, got a bunch of the old standard spooky castle bits, but an almost total
+This is muy Gothicky, got a bunch of the old standard spooky castle bits, but an

-lack of originality or subtlety.
+almost total lack of originality or subtlety.
 You could almost call this Stoic Horror.
-There's no action, no

-movement, no life or interest in the dialogue.
-No wonder Babs and Bob are straining at
+There's no action, no movement, no life or interest in the dialogue.
+No wonder Babs

-Thespis's chain.
+and Bob are straining at Thespis's chain.
 They are about all that's there…

 What teensy bits of interest there are all arrive in the last three minutes of this movie…